- Home

 13. Into Thin Air, by Jon Krakauer

-Into Thin Air tells the true story of what it’s like to try to survive on Mount Everest during a storm.
+Into Thin Air tells the true story of what it’s like to be on Mount Everest during a storm.

 In March 1996, journalist and expert climber Jon Krakauer joined an expedition led by renowned Everest guide Rob Hall.
 But when a storm rolled in and battered the mountain, the expedition turned into an epic battle for survival.